asfadmin/CIRRUS-core/README.md

 secrets files will *not* (and *should not*) be committed to git.
 The `.gitignore` file will ignore them by default.

-3. Link to the `CIRRUS-DAAC`-forked repo you'd like to deploy.
-For example, if you've named your DAAC config repo `CIRRUS-Acme`:

-        $ make link-daac \
-            DAAC_REPO=$HOME/projects/CIRRUS-Acme

-4. Deploy Cumulus.
+3. Deploy Cumulus.
 If this is your first Cumulus deployment for this stack, deploy the entire Cumulus stack:

         $ make all